Dear Members,

 From India, Mohali

-Though the employee has resigned out of anger or for any other reason, the mgt has called him for discussion and subsequently, he had withdrawn, now we cannot ask him to leave the company.
+Though the employee has resigned out of anger or for any other reason, the management has called him for discussion, and subsequently, he had withdrawn.
+Now, we cannot ask him to leave the company.
 In principle, it is not a fair deal.
-It gives wrong message to the rest of the managers in the company.
-I suggest not to ask him to leave the company.
+It gives the wrong message to the rest of the managers in the company.
+I suggest not asking him to leave the company.

 From India, Hyderabad